The Gravitational-Wave Power Gap in Core-Collapse Supernovae: Insights from 60 Axisymmetric Simulations: Gravitational Waves

 Note that the extra factor of $f^2$ comes from the fact that $E \sim \int \big((\partial_t h_+)^2 +(\partial_t h_\times)^2 \big) \mathrm{d}t$.
 Integrating Eqs.~\ref{eq:energiesr}, \ref{eq:energiesh}, and \ref{eq:energiest} over time gives the total emitted energy for each component and the total energy.
 Fig.~\ref{fig:maskedspectrogram} shows the masking procedure for model \texttt{s15\_DD2}.
 We show only one representative example, since the procedure gives comparable results across all models except \texttt{z85\_SFHx}.
 In the case of \texttt{z85\_SFHx}, the narrow emission ridge cannot be clearly identified between 0.1 and 0.25 s post bounce.
 The reason is the presence of strong broadband emission during this period, which makes it difficult to isolate the ridge, as seen in the bottom-right panel of Fig.~\ref{fig:signals}.
 Difficulties in distinguishing the ridge from the haze with our automatic algorithm occur in a few other models as well, but the issue is most severe for model \texttt{z85\_SFHx}.

 In Fig.~\ref{fig:ratio}, we plot the ratio of the total time-integrated energy in the ridge to the energy in the haze for all our 60 models.
 Note that before we estimate the energy from our models, we apply bandpass filters to the GW signal and remove any part of the signal below 25 Hz or above 5000 Hz.
 This plot has to be interpreted with caution for a few different reasons.
 Firstly, it is not trivial to extract $f_c$ as a function of time and stochastic bursts of emission can cause the peak to shift away from the ridge for a handful of time windows.
-Secondly, the exact ratio depends on the choices we made when constructing our mask functions.
-Thirdly (as mentioned above), in some models, for example \texttt{z85\_SFHx}, it can be difficult to distinguish the haze from the ridge.
+Secondly, the exact ratio depends on the choices we made when constructing our mask functions. {The $\beta$--parameter sets the width of the ridge and, therefore, the exact ratios will depend on the choice of $\beta$.
+A different set of masking functions would also lead to small shifts in the power in the ridge and the haze.} Thirdly (as mentioned above), in some models, for example \texttt{z85\_SFHx}, it can be difficult to distinguish the haze from the ridge.
 The haze can, in some cases, be so strong that there is no well-defined ridge.

 Even with these caveats in mind, it is clear that the haze contributes a significant part of the total emitted energy.
 In fact, the haze contributes the majority of the GW energy for all the models presented here.
 This is in some sense not surprising, since the haze is a broadband emission feature and occupies a much larger area in the time-frequency domain than the ridge.
 Furthermore, the haze reaches significantly higher frequencies than the main ridge, which is important due to the $f^2$ scaling.